The Rutgers subscription to IBISWorld provides access to two collections of reports: Industry Reports and Procurement Reports.

 A small handful of industry, commodity, or service sectors are included among the Commission Publications from the U.S. International Trade Commission.

-Industry-specific trade data for many major sectors is available from the Industry and Analysis unit of the International Trade Administration, including Automotive Industries, Consumer Goods, and Travel and Tourism.
+Discover industry-specific trade data and analysis for many major sectors is available from the Research page of the International Trade Administration, including Automotive Industries, Consumer Goods, and Travel and Tourism.

 The number of establishments with employees in each industry may be found in County Business Patterns from the Census Bureau.
 Data is also available for Metro areas and by ZIP code.